https-sam/Remote-Code-Execution/README.md

 # Remote Code Execution Server
-A server that safely executes code sent by the user.
+These days, pletforms like leetcode, algoexpert, etc have been increasingly becoming popular, so I thought I'd design and implement an environment that  safely executes code sent by the user, while providing security measures.

 # Sandboxed Environments
 Since it executes ANY code sent by the user, it must ensure that it won't affect the system or the other processes that are running other user's code.